 - If you feel unwell on the day of your exam and do not think that you are able to sit your exam, then you should get in contact with your College Tutorial Office immediately to let them know you are unwell.
-You will be marked as absent from the exam and your College will discuss what mitigations may be appropriate. - If you feel unwell during an exam, let an invigilator know and they will be able to take the appropriate action.
-If you need to leave the venue before the end of the exam, your College Tutorial Office will be alerted and you should follow up with them immediately. - You should also contact a medical professional (where appropriate) for medical support. - Covid-19 and other cold symptoms.
-If you have respiratory symptoms and a high temperature, you should stay at home and contact your College Tutorial Office immediately.
-Your College will discuss what mitigations may be appropriate.
+You will be marked as absent from the exam and your College will discuss what mitigations may be appropriate. - In person exams If you feel unwell during an exam, let an invigilator know and they will be able to take the appropriate action.
+If you need to leave the venue before the end of the exam, your College Tutorial Office will be alerted and you should follow up with them immediately. - Online exam If you become unwell during the assessment and are unable to continue, you should submit the work you have completed so far and inform your College Tutorial Office as soon as possible.
+They will provide you with guidance on what to do next. - •You should also contact a medical professional (where appropriate) for medical support.
+Applications for allowances require relevant, contemporary and specific evidence of illness.